saif-ellafi/foundryvtt-mythic-gme/README.md

 This is an opinionated list of other Foundry VTT modules that may improve your experience and play well together with Mythic GME Tools and Solo in General

 * [Dice so Nice](https://foundryvtt.com/packages/dice-so-nice) - Adds 3D Dice.
 Mythic GME Tools makes use of them improving the dice rolling experience
-* [DF Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance) - Expands chat features, including message editing and chart archiving
+* [DF Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance) - Expands chat features, including message editing and chat archiving
 * [Drag Anything to Hotbar](https://foundryvtt.com/packages/drag-all-to-hotbar) - Drag & Drop characters, journal entries and roll tables, to have handy
 * [Monk's Hotbar Expansion](https://foundryvtt.com/packages/monks-hotbar-expansion) - With Mythic GME Tools, you will run out of Macros.
 This helps.
 * [PDFoundry](https://foundryvtt.com/packages/pdfoundry) - Not only it enables PDF journal entries, but also works with form-fillable PDFs!